porrey/max1704x/initialization/initialize-wire-yes-no.md

 	Wire.begin();

 	//
-	// Initialize the fuel gauge.
+	// Initialize the fuel gauge but
+	// do not initialize Wire.
 	//
 	if (FuelGauge.begin(false))
 	{